Qumulo/getting-started-guide/hardware-guide/hpe-dl325-gen10-plus/replacing-hardware-components.md

 For information about replacing an NVMe drive, see [Storage Drives (NVMe)](https://support.hpe.com/hpesc/public/docDisplay?docId=a00093911en_us&page=GUID-40B992A0-C005-4E07-A725-956FABE3B75D.html) in the HPE documentation.

+## Replacing the M.2 Boot Drive
+{{site.bootDriveInitPreamble}}

-## To Replace an M.2 Boot Drive
+## To Replace the M.2 Boot Drive on a Riser Card
-Your {{site.dl325g10p}} chassis contains one NVMe boot drive in an internal M.2 expansion slot.
+Your {{site.dl325g10p}} chassis contains one M.2 boot drive on a riser card.

-For information about replacing an M.2 boot drive, see [Installing an M.2 Solid State Drive](https://support.hpe.com/hpesc/public/docDisplay?docId=a00093911en_us&page=GUID-0219B692-3E77-4A7E-B55F-0AD22A5A9F71.html) in the HPE documentation.
+For information about replacing a boot drive, see [Removing and Replacing the Boot Device](https://support.hpe.com/hpesc/public/docDisplay?docId=a00093911en_us&page=GUID-E5F5E6D8-BCC3-429D-9180-82E1E1619F38.html) in the HPE documentation.

+## To Initialize the Replacement M.2 Boot Drive
+{{site.bootDriveInit}}

+{% include content-reuse/platform-agnostic-boot-drive-replacement.md %}

 ## To Replace a Power Supply Unit (PSU)
 Your {{site.dl325g10p}} chassis contains two PSUs.